cloudcode-hungary/django-rest-framework-features/docs/index.md

 ## Overview

-Decorate your rest framework endpoints to access named actions everywhere.
+Decorate your rest framework endpoints to access named actions, and many more.

 ## Requirements